Naoma Cordi Green:

 Cabarle is passionate about empowering young girls to be confident in their abilities and believes that field hockey is a way for young female athletes to pursue their dreams.

-Trockenbrod was a two-sport star in field hockey and lacrosse, earning National First Team All-American in each.
+Trockenbrod was a two-sport star in field hockey and lacrosse at The College of NJ, earning four National First Team All-American selections, (3 Field Hockey; 1 Lacrosse).
 She won four NCAA national championships, two with field hockey and two more with lacrosse.
 In her senior year of field hockey, she was nominated for the Honda Bronderick Award, signifying the Division 3 National Player of the Year.
 Trockenbrod is the all-time leading scorer in field hockey program history, and after succeeding as a field player in lacrosse, transitioned to goalkeeper following injuries.
-As a senior during lacrosse season, Trockenbrod was named the 2001 IWLCA Goalkeeper of the Year, earned a spot on the National All-America First Team and nominated as the NCAA Woman of the Year for New Jersey.
+As a senior during lacrosse season, Trockenbrod was named the 2001 IWLCA Goalkeeper of the Year, earned a spot on the National All-America First Team and was nominated as the NCAA Woman of the Year for New Jersey.

 A 2016 Kenyon College graduate, Maddie was a four-year starter and three-time captain.
 During her time on the field for the Kenyon Ladies, she compiled records as the all-time leader in points, goals, and assists.
 A three-time Player of the Year for the NCAC, Maddie was also the Great Lakes Region Player of the Year during her junior season.
 As a three-time All-American selection, Maddie led her team to the NCAA tournament for the first time in 10 years in 2014.